ZhgChg.Li

 this.separateSheet.moveActiveSheet(1);

-// Add the first column, column name, set Pinned, width 200
+// Insert first column, set header name, pinned, width 200

 thisMonthSheet.insertColumnsBefore(1, 1);